rosemash/nai-chatbot/README.md

 Note that upon performing the second step, it should create 3 new files in the folder: `luvit.exe`, `luvi.exe`, and `lit.exe`.
 You can safely delete `luvi.exe` and `lit.exe` if you want.

-Since the second command installs luvit, you only need to follow the second step once; to start the server all subsequent times, simply follow the first step and the third step.
+Since the second step installs luvit, you only need to follow the second step once; to start the server all subsequent times, simply follow the first step and the third step.

 ## Windows/Linux (Advanced)